labex-labs/labex-cheatsheets/docs/cheatsheets/en/postgresql.md

   <BaseQuizOption value="D">Creates a unique index</BaseQuizOption>

   <BaseQuizAnswer>
-    `SERIAL` is a PostgreSQL-specific data type that creates an auto-incrementing integer.
-Combined with `PRIMARY KEY`, it creates a unique identifier for each row that automatically increments.
+    <code>SERIAL</code> is a PostgreSQL-specific data type that creates an auto-incrementing integer.
+Combined with <code>PRIMARY KEY</code>, it creates a unique identifier for each row that automatically increments.
   </BaseQuizAnswer>
 </BaseQuiz>